louchesprocket/pgnutil/README.txt

 	pgnutil -r '.*/Quazar/Quazar 0.4 x64' -i mygames.pgn

+Or, to strip comments (to be precise, all text between curly braces):

+    pgnutil -r '.*/\{.*?\}/' -i mygames.pgn

-The first "/"-separated component in the parameter to the "-r" option actually selects games upon which to perform the replace- ment.
-So the previous example means, "for every game containing the regular expression '.*' (i.e., any game at all),  replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"
-Similarly, the command:
+The first "/"-separated component in the parameter to the "-r" option selects games upon which to perform the replacement.
+So the previous example means, "For every game containing the regular expression '.*' (i.e., any game at all), replace every occurrence of the regular expression '\{.*?\}' with an empty string."
+Similarly, the
+command:

 	pgnutil -r '(Nunn 1)|(Noomen 2012)/Quazar/Quazar 0.4 x64' -i mygames.pgn

-means, "for every game containing 'Nunn 1' or 'Noomen 2012,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"
-The selec- tivity of the replacement can be further refined with other op- tions.
+means, "For every game containing 'Nunn 1' or 'Noomen 2012,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"

+The selectivity of the replacement can be further refined with other op- tions.
 For example, the command:

 	pgnutil -r '(Nunn 1)|(Noomen 2012)/Quazar/Quazar 0.4 x64' -rl 'Glaurung 2.0.1' -i mygames.pgn

-uses the "-rl" (replace loser) option to mean, "for every game containing 'Nunn 1' or 'Noomen 2012' that was lost by 'Glaurung 2.0.1,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"
+uses the "-rl" (replace loser) option to mean, "For every game containing 'Nunn 1' or 'Noomen 2012' that was lost by 'Glaurung 2.0.1,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"
 And, of course, any of these may be combined with any of the